 Determine if it is currently possible to allocate nproc processes with a ppn of ppn and whole sockets.
 Return True and list of nodes to use if successful.
 Return False and empty list if there are not enough available resources at this time, but it is possible to eventually satisfy the request.
 Exception raised if the request can never be fulfilled.

-get_allocation (comp_id, nproc, task_id, whole_nodes, whole_socks, task_ppn=0)
+get_allocation (comp_id, nproc, task_id, whole_nodes, whole_socks, task_ppn=0) Traverse available nodes to return:

-If whole nodes is True:
+If whole_nodes is True: